nestjsplus/massive/README.md

 - `register()`: pass a plain JavaScript object
 - `registerAsync()`: pass a dynamic object via:
-  - `useFactory`: supply a factory function to return the object
+  - `useFactory`: supply a factory function to return the object; the factory should implement the [MassiveOptionsFactory](https://github.com/nestjsplus/massive/blob/master/src/interfaces/massive-options-factory.interface.ts) interface
-  - `useExisting`: bind to an existing (provided elsewhere) service to supply the object
+  - `useExisting`: bind to an existing (provided elsewhere) service to supply the object; that service should implement the [MassiveOptionsFactory](https://github.com/nestjsplus/massive/blob/master/src/interfaces/massive-options-factory.interface.ts) interface

 3. The `DB_CONNECTION` is an [asynchronous provider](https://docs.nestjs.com/fundamentals/async-providers).
 This means that the application bootstrap process (really, the Dependency Injection phase) won't complete until the DB connection is fulfilled.
 So your app, once it bootstraps, is guaranteed to have a DB connection (pool).
 Note that asynchronous providers must be injected with the `@Inject()` decorator instead of normal constructor injection in your feature module (again, see the [example](https://github.com/nestjsplus/massive-cat)).